+Nestorian Christianity was also believed by many.
+The religion was also popular in Central Asia, and in the year 635, a Nestorian named Alopun went to Chang'an.
+The Emperor Taizong (599–649) approved of the preaching of the religion all over the empire and ordered the construction of a church in Chang'an.
 Many people also became Nestorian Christians, and churches were built in some cities.
-Nestorian Christianity spread widely in Central Asia.
-In the year 635, Alopun went to Changan.
-The Emperor Taizong (599–649) approved of the preaching of the religion all over the empire and ordered the construction of a church in Changan.

 Culture and Society

 The Tang Empire influenced the culture of Asia greatly.
-During this time, Mahayana Buddhism was adopted by both the Koreans and Japanese.
-The Japanese and Koreans adopted the Tang philosophies and political ideas.
-The Japanese adopted much of Tang civilization, and mimicked their architectural styles, fashions of dress and literary styles.
+During this time, the Japanese and Koreans adopted Mahayana Buddhism, the Tang philosophies, and their architectural styles, fashions of dress, and literary styles.

 Hi LAL, to see the pandas, Chengdu, China is first recommended.
 Because it is the hometown of pandas.
 Besides, you can also see pandas in below the cities: Beijing, Xian, Chongqing, Guilin, Hongkong, Guangzhou, etc.Whitney Liao Replied on 2013-05-24

 - The Xia Dynasty